MasayaHiketa/efficient-system/README.md

 ## ✅ Deployment Notes

 * API is `/api/` when accessed through Nginx
-* Direct FastAPI route is `/`
+* Direct FastAPI route is /
-* All response models follow Pydantic schemas
-* Designed for production and scalable deployment

 ---